Shopify/hydrogen/.changeset/twelve-fishes-join.md

 '@shopify/create-hydrogen': patch
 ---

+- Fix product page redirecting on first variant without search params
-VariantSelector - Allow search params to be optionally passed in to override the search param obtained from useLocation
+- VariantSelector - Allow search params to be optionally passed in to override the search param obtained from useLocation